 Consider fishing in the Kenai River.
 Tumbling out of Kenai Lake, the river flows seventeen miles through the Chugach National Forest and the Kenai National Wildlife refuge before it bursts into Skilak, a huge glacial lake.
 (No motors are allowed on the Upper Kenai River.
 This drift-only run is a sanctuary.)
 And here is the lure—the entire length is spawning grounds for millions of Pacific salmon.
 The Upper Kenai is terrific for beginners and experts.
 It’s pure pleasure for all.

-We believe that there may be no finer spot in the world to fish than Alaska.
-For those passionate about the sport, particularly salmon fishing, it is an unrivaled paradise.
+For those passionate about fishing, Alaska is an unrivaled paradise.
 Imagine more coastline than the entire Lower 48 states along with thousands of lakes.
 Imagine scenery that pulls at your heart and nurtures your soul.
 Alyeska, the Aleut name for Alaska, means “Great Land.”
-If you’re an angler who dreams of salmon fishing, go.
-If it’s a dream you’d like to have, go there.
-Feel your life expand.
+If you’re an angler who dreams of salmon fishing, go!